yohio/zurbpress-starter-kit/README.md

 # zurbpress-starter-kit
-Starter kit for the ZurbPress WordPress foundation along with visual composer
+Starter kit for the ZurbPress WordPress foundation along with recommended plugins for security